IBM/cics-bundle-maven/README.md

 ## Prerequisites
 To use the plugin to build CICS bundles, make sure that Maven is installed.

-Make sure any required bundles or projects are installed on the system correctly using `maven install` if they are not available in an online repository.
-This will copy the files to the local .m2 repository.
+Make sure any required bundles or projects are installed into your local maven repository (.m2 cache) correctly using `mvn install` if they are not available in an online repository.

 The plugin builds CICS bundles for any in-service version of CICS Transaction Server for z/OS (version 5.3 and later at the time of writing).